-Cardiovascular care has enjoyed quiet a good number of technological advances over the decades.
-From the dynamic and challenging areas of cardiovascular pharmacology, to the more complex novel aspects of interventional cardiology, down or up to the engaging fields of cardiovascular surgeries.
+Cardiovascular care has enjoyed quite a good number of technological advances over the decades.
+From the dynamic and challenging areas of cardiovascular pharmacology to the more complex novel aspects of interventional cardiology, down or up to the engaging fields of cardiovascular surgeries.
 Permit me to also carve out a niche for diagnostic cardiology, where we talk about advances in electrophysiology, echocardiogram, and other cardiac imaging technologies.

-There is something remote care does for both the patient/client and the care giver.
-From the clients side, remote care reduces the need for unnecessary clinical visits.
-Most clinical visits are a waste of good time, of both the client and the care providers.
-Except for chronically ill patients that require close monitoring, other clinical visits, may be waste of time – good time.
+There is something remote care does for both the patient/client and the caregiver.
+From the client’s side, remote care reduces the need for unnecessary clinical visits.
+Most clinical visits are a waste of good time, for both the client and the care providers.
+Except for chronically ill patients that require close monitoring, other clinical visits may be a waste of time – good time.

 Some chronically ill patients do not also have to keep coming to the hospital for regular check-ups if devices like these are made available.
 All that really matters is for the cardiologists to keep checking the real-time data sent by these devices, which are sent on a daily basis making it easier to detect early deviations from normal.

-Devices like the V-LAP, that uses an ASIC chip [application-specific integrated circuit] developed by Vectorious is going to make the care of patients with Heart Failure a lot more efficient and it will also make management of heart diseases in general a lot more easier for cardiac health care professionals.
+Devices like the V-LAP, which uses an ASIC chip [application-specific integrated circuit] developed by Vectorious are going to make the care of patients with Heart Failure a lot more efficient and it will also make the management of heart diseases in general a lot more easier for the cardiac health care professionals.

 It makes use of induction technology to transmit the readings to an external belt worn by the patient, which then transmits data to the cloud to be accessed by a team of cardiac health care professionals.

 Is V-LAP Making Any Progress?